Virtual persistence diagrams, signed measures, Wasserstein distances, and Banach spaces: Introduction

-In Section \ref{sec:background} we establish our notations and review notions used throughout, including categories of metric spaces, monoids and metric monoids, and the Grothendieck group construction.
+In Section \ref{sec:background},we review background used throughout and establish notation.
 In Section 3, we introduce a general theory of the Grothendieck group completion of monoids equipped with metric structures compatible with the monoid operation.
 We give sufficient conditions to guarantee that the metric extends from the monoid to its Grothendieck group completion in a compatible way.
-In Section \ref{sec:pers_wass}, we introduce persistence diagrams on metric pairs as quotients of free monoids and define the Wasserstein distance in the setting.
+In Section \ref{sec:pers_wass}, we give a necessary and sufficient condition for the $p$-Wasserstein distance to be translation invariant, which may be of independent interest.
+We then introduce virtual persistence diagrams on metric pairs and define corresponding Wasserstein distances.
 In Section \ref{sec:measures}, we extend our constructions to Radon measures defined on metric pairs.
 In Section \ref{sec:cauchy_completion_of_pers_diags}, we extend our constructions to countably infinite persistence diagrams defined on metric pairs, and prove a universal property.
+In Section~\ref{sec:universal-banach}, we study universal constructions of vector spaces and Banach spaces.

-\section{Background and Notation}
+\section{Background and notation}

-In this section we introduce the basic notions and notation used throughout.
+In this section we summarize background material and corresponding notation that will be used throughout.